Add arbitrary “late link” args defined by the target spec. FIXME: Determine where exactly these args need to be inserted.

 Produce the linker command line containing linker path and arguments.

-Returns a boolean indicating whether we should preserve the object files on the filesystem for their debug information.
+Returns a pair of boolean indicating whether we should preserve the object and dwarf object files on the filesystem for their debug information.
 This is often useful with split-dwarf like schemes.